hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 At the same time, Vaporis describes the many cases of laxity where checkpoint officials allowed passage for peasants without permits or letting slide permit related offenses.
 What are we to make of this apparent paradox?

+There are religious, economic, and social factors that surround the promotion of pilgrimage and its subsequent increase, yet the position of the authorities has been against pilgrimage in spite of those factors.
+%%but none of them would have been possible had the authorities not been so lax with letting pilgrims travel %% Vaporis describes some of the social factors, alluding that because pilgrimage was seen as a rite of passage and worshiping at shrines such as Ise were connected to the Emperor's authority, restricting pilgrimage could have negative repercussions for them.
+However, Vaporis does not clearly state these as being the reason behind bakufu's laxity.

 To answer the question of why there was such laxity towards peasant pilgrimage, it is necessary to look at both its positive and negative effects and who stands to gain from its proliferation.
 #### Negative effects of pilgrimage
 Looking at the reasons the authorities might have to be against pilgrimage.